vdtejeda/Portfolio/README.md

 # Portfolio

-The files contains code that answers answers problem sets using Methods, TDD, and OOP.
+The files contains code that answers problem sets using Methods, TDD, and OOP.